Home | Scholarships, Grants, and Financial Aid

 The vision of the United Methodist Higher Education Foundation (UMHEF) is that it be economically possible for any qualified United Methodist student to attend college.
 Preference is given to students enrolled or planning to enroll in a full-time degree program (graduate or undergraduate) at a regionally accredited United Methodist-related college, university, or seminary in the United States.
 Visit the following websites for more information on scholarships:

-The General Board of Higher Education & Ministry (GBHEM) offers financial aid to United Methodist students pursuing undergraduate and graduate degrees.
-Deadline to submit applications is March 30, 2023.
+The General Board of Higher Education & Ministry (GBHEM) offers other financial aid to United Methodist students pursuing undergraduate and graduate degrees.
+Scholarships are offered in three categories: General Scholarships, Historic Black College and University Scholarships, and Ministry Scholarships.
+The deadline to apply is March 31, 2025, see website for details.

 The scholarship is awarded annually to students attending a United Methodist college, university, or seminary.
 The scholarship is based on the following criteria, which are listed in order of priority: those entering or engaging in studies leading to careers in ordained or diaconal ministries; those preparing for full-time Christian service in town and country parish settings; and those intending to enter some area of Christian service including but not limited to teaching and health care.
 Priority is also given to members of United Methodist churches in East Ohio.
 Learn more and apply by April 15.